modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-2.md

 ### Dulong and Petit classic model.

-STG1: description of the physical system.
+STAGE 1: description of the physical system.

 In this first model, the solid is a system of atoms considered as classical particles of mass $m$, subject to a harmonic oscillator potential of restitution constant $K$.
 The total energy of each atom in the crystal lattice is the sum of the kinetic energy  ($E_c$) plus the potential energy $(V):  E= E_c+V= ½mv^2 + ½Kr^2$.

 In Cartesian coordinates $v^2 = v_x^2 + v_y^2 + v_z^2$ and $r^2 = x^2 + y^2 + z^2$.
 For simplicity, we will first deal with a one-dimensional problem, such that $v^2 = v_x^2$ and $r^2 = x^2$; Later, we will take into account the degrees of freedom corresponding to the other two coordinates.
 The complete motion is assumed to be the superposition of three independent motions, one in each dimension.

-STG2: description of the distribution function.
+STAGE 2: description of the distribution function.

 In this classical case, the function $f($**v, r**$)$ will correspond to the Maxwell-Boltzmann distribution, which describes the probability that one of the classical oscillators in the crystal lattice has an energy $E$ at temperature $T$.
 As we are considering only one degree of freedom, simplifying the notation and writing $v_x = v$, the total energy of the oscillator is $E = ½[mv^2 + Kx^2]$ and the distribution function $f($**v, r**$)  = f(v_x, x) =  e^{-βE}$ where $β = \frac{1}{k_B T}$ and $k_B$ is Boltzmann's constant.

-STG3: calculation of average energy.
+STAGE 3: calculation of average energy.

 Calculating the average energy in an oscillator in one dimension involves solving the following integrals $〈E〉 = \frac{∫_{-∞}^∞ dv ∫_{-∞}^∞ dx(Ee^{-βE})}{∫_{-∞}^∞ dv ∫_{-∞}^∞dx(e^{-βE})}$ .
 We will leave aside the details of the calculation; we simply indicate the result $〈E〉 =  \frac{1}{β}=k_B T$.